YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This error indicates that the value of the gtm_dist environment variable is too long.

-Action: Verify that gtm_dist contains a proper path to GT.M installation directory.
+Action: Verify that gtm_dist contains a proper path to the YottaDB installation directory.

 ----------------------
 SECSHRGTMTMP2LONG